hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 us to convert $K W_k(X^{-1})^\top$ from a high-bit format such as FP16 or BF16 into a low-bit format such as INT4 as losslessly as possible.

-What does "lossless" mean here?
+TODO(hieu): What does "lossless" mean here?